mziglioli/SpringRibbon/README.md

 # SpringRibbon
-Micro Services with spring and ribbon
+Micro Services with spring eureka and ribbon